Andowna9/llm-zoomcamp/cohorts/2025/0a-agents/homework.md

 In this homework, we will learn more about function calling, and we will also explore MCP - model-context protocol.

+Check the [homework notebook](../0a-agents/homework.md) for the solutions to the proposed questions.

 ## Preparation